In a word, yes. The vast majority of programme participants report significant benefits on a range of writing-related dimensions.

 We know that life as a graduate student or early-career academic can be hard.

 Our baseline dataset shows that reporting on the past 7 days, the majority of participants (50 to 70%) report dissatisfaction with the quantity and quality of work they’ve done, as well as with the balance of time devoted to work and other things, and to writing versus other work tasks.
-Reporting on their current situation overall, a majority of participants (55 to 85%) report low degrees of structure in their working week, low connectedness with their peers, low ability to focus when they sit down to work and to estimate how long tasks take, combined with high levels of anxiety about work and low levels of career confidence.
+Reporting on their current situation overall, a majority of participants report low connectedness with their peers (66%), low degrees of structure in their working week (65%), as well as low ability to estimate how long tasks take (60%) and to focus when they sit down to work (54%).
+These problems are combined with high levels of anxiety about work (85% are quite, very, or extremely anxious) and low levels of career confidence (57% are not very or not at all confident).

 It’s not all bad, of course.